-By Kit Goldman, President, Workplace Training Network Inc.
+By Kit Goldman, President of Workplace Training Network, Inc.

 Managers and employees

 Scene 1: A training session.
 “Shannon” is at the head of the table with a flip chart.